-- Step 1 In the Navigation pane, click Equipment. - Step 2 Expand Equipment > Chassis > Chassis Number > Servers. - Step 3 Choose the server for which you want to reset the CIMC. - Step 4 In the Work pane, click the General tab. - Step 5 In the Actions area, click Recover Server. - Step 6 In the Recover Server dialog box, click Reset CIMC (Server Controller), then click OK.
+- Step 1 In the Navigation pane, click Equipment.
+Step 2 Expand Equipment > Chassis > Chassis Number > Servers.
+Step 3 Choose the server for which you want to reset the CIMC.
+Step 4 In the Work pane, click the General tab. - In the Work pane, click the General tab. - Step 5 In the Actions area, click Recover Server. - Step 6 In the Recover Server dialog box, click Reset CIMC (Server Controller), then click OK.